 All community members should remain alert for respiratory symptoms (a cough or shortness of breath) and fever, and should practice strict respiratory etiquette and hygiene.
 This includes covering your nose and mouth with a tissue when coughing or sneezing and washing hands often with soap and water for at least 20 seconds, or using an alcohol-based hand sanitizer if soap is not available.

-Tuck students returning to or arriving at Dartmouth College during the 2020-2021 academic year will be expected to follow Dartmouth’s quarantine guidelines for graduate and professional students and access requirements.
+Tuck students returning to or arriving at Dartmouth College during the 2020-2021 academic year will be expected to follow Dartmouth’s access and quarantine guidelines for graduate and professional students.
 Options to “test out” of quarantine apply only to travel-related quarantine and not to anyone who is quarantining because of exposure to a person with COVID-19.

-All students living in Tuck residence halls on campus must quarantine in their residence for 10 days upon arrival to campus - including return from winter break - regardless of whether or not they have traveled outside of New England.
-Students have the option of shortening their 10 day quarantine by getting a molecular (PCR-based) test on day seven of their quarantine.
-If the test is obtained on day seven of quarantine, the student is asymptomatic, and the test is negative, then they may end their quarantine early, although they must still self-observe for symptoms of COVID-19 and isolate/seek additional testing if symptoms emerge.
+All students living in Tuck residence halls on campus must quarantine in their residence for 10 days upon arrival to campus - including return from winter and spring breaks - regardless of whether or not they have traveled outside of New England.
+Students have the option of shortening their 10 day quarantine by getting a molecular (PCR-based) test on day six of their quarantine.
+If the test is obtained on day six of quarantine, the student is asymptomatic, and the test is negative, then they may end their quarantine on day seven.

-First 48 hours on campus or until initial COVID test results received, whichever is later:
+First 48 hours on campus or until initial COVID PCR test results received, whichever is later:

-All graduate and professional school students living in off-campus residences, including Sachem Village, South Street, and North Park apartments and arriving from outside New Hampshire, Vermont, Maine, Massachusetts, Connecticut, and Rhode Island, must quarantine in their residence for 10 days after arrival –including return from winter break -- and follow the COVID-19 travel and quarantine requirements for their state of residence in the Upper Valley.
+All graduate and professional school students living in off-campus residences, including Sachem Village, South Street, and North Park apartments and arriving from outside New Hampshire, Vermont, Maine, Massachusetts, Connecticut, and Rhode Island, must quarantine in their residence for 10 days after arrival –including return from winter and spring breaks -- and follow the COVID-19 travel and quarantine requirements for their state of residence in the Upper Valley.